top of page

 France mostly does business in Africa with its former colonies, where Paris has important economic and political leverage, leading to frequent and largely justified accusations of French neo-Colonialism.
 It therefore raised eyebrows, when France last week co-hosted the Africa Forward Summit with Kenya, an English-speaking nation.
 Several important news outlets, including The Economist and the BBC, were quick to conclude that France has entered a new mode opératoire in its relations with Africa.

 I seriously doubt that.
-The French leopard in Africa has not changed its spots.
+The French leopard has not changed its spots.
 Rather, I believe France is deliberately seeking greater influence in the English-speaking part of Africa, because it is losing influence in many of its former colonies.
-If so, it is not the first time France has sought to regain influence in Africa by involving itself with English-speaking nations.
+In fact, it is not the first time France has sought to strengthen its influence by ingratiating itself with English-speaking African nations.
 What Macron sought to do in Nairobi last week looks suspiciously similar to what Jacques Chirac tried to do in Uganda in 1995 following France's expulsion from Rwanda and the Democratic Republic of Congo (DRC).
+This is a story I happen to be quite familiar with, because I was working as a civil servant in the Ugandan Ministry of Finance & Economic Development (MFED) at the time.
+In a professional capacity, I came face-to-face with France's way of doing business in English-speaking Africa and it was not a pretty sight.

 In 1994, Rwandan President Paul Kagame, with the aid of Ugandan President Yoweri Museveni, put an end to the Rwandan genocide.
-The two leaders kicked the Interahamwe militia out of Rwanda and then proceeded to annex huge swatches of the DRC.
+The two leaders kicked the Interahamwe militia out of Rwanda and proceeded to annex huge swathes of the DRC.
 In so doing, the two presidents inadvertently caused great affront to France, which lost its most important strategic strongholds in the region.

-At the time, I was a senior economist in the Expenditure Department in the Ministry of Finance & Economic Development (MFED), which was based in Uganda House in Kampala, Uganda.
-One of my responsibilities was to vet development projects in the transportation sector for possible inclusion in the government budget.
-I was blissfully unaware of geopolitics, when, one day in early 1995 an unusual project proposal landed on my desk.
-It was an offer from the French government of a grant of several million EURs - basically free money - to fully rehabilitate and upgrade to international standards a little-used airstrip in the northern Ugandan town of Gulu.
+I was blissfully unaware of the geopolitics involved, when, one day in early 1995, an unusual project proposal landed on my desk.
+It was an offer from the French government of a grant of several million EURs - basically free money - to fully rehabilitate and upgrade to international standard a little-used airstrip in the northern Ugandan town of Gulu.

 And with that, I thought, I had heard the last of the Gulu Airport project.